You are here: Urology Textbook > Surgery (procedures) > Laparoscopy (2/3)

 Surgical Technique of Laparoscopy and Robotic Surgery

-- To improve the intraabdominal sight, a clear liquid diet should the prescribel for the preoperative day.
+- To improve the intraabdominal space, a clear liquid diet should the prescribed for the preoperative day.

 - Enema the night before surgery.

 - Perioperative placement of an indwelling catheter and gastric tube.

 - Perioperative antibiotic prophylaxis if risk factors for wound infection are present or if the urinary tract is planned to be opened.

 The patient is positioned in a lateral decubitus position at an angle of 45 degrees and with a mild lumbar hyperextension.
 A vacuum mattress enables a secure fixation of the patient, even if the operation table has to be tilted.

 Patient Positioning for Pelvic Laparoscopic Procedures:

 Supine position with a mild lumbar hyperextension, the arms next to the body.
 A vacuum mattress enables a secure fixation of the patient, even if a steep Trendelenburg positioning is needed.

 Carbon dioxide (CO2)is used for the distension of the abdominal cavity, the working pressure is usually between 12–15 mmHg.
 The establishment of the pneumoperitoneum can be done via a closed approach (Veress needle) or via an open approach, which is more secure and recommended.